 Background and Purpose

-The Office of Graduate and Postdoctoral Studies (OGPS) was created in 2014, under the leadership of an Associate Dean in the Carver College of Medicine (CCOM), Daniel Tranel, PhD.
+The Office of Graduate and Postdoctoral Studies (OGPS) was created in 2014, under the leadership of former Associate Dean in the Carver College of Medicine (CCOM), Daniel Tranel, PhD.
 Its mission is to oversee graduate (PhD) and postdoctoral training in the biomedical sciences in the CCOM.
 The approximately 300 PhD students and approximately 200 postdoctoral scholars in CCOM faculty laboratories comprise the workforce that drives biomedical science productivity and extramural research funding.

 Training and Professional Development